 - Gate pose (Parighasana).

 To avoid pain in your yoga practice, proper alignment is essential – especially when it comes to your back.
-There are some basic yoga alignment principles you can apply to keep your body perfectly aligned in any asana.
-Our free yoga alignment ebook summarizes some the most important alignment principles so you can use it as a reference guide for your practice.
+To also avoid back pain in other back-bending yoga poses, have a look at our free yoga asana ebook.
+It summarizes some the most important yoga asanas, including further back-bending asanas, so you can use it as a reference guide for your practice.

 5. What Are the Benefits of Cobra Pose?